jayminwest/kota-ai/README.md

 - Use tools and plugins from the MCP ecosystem
 - Share context between different AI applications
 - Maintain privacy while leveraging powerful models

+## 🎨 Configuration

+KOTA-AI supports configuration files that allow you to customize various aspects of the application:

+### Chat Interface

+The chat interface can be customized using a YAML or JSON configuration file.
+Place your configuration in one of these locations:

+- `.kota-ai/chat.yaml` or `.kota-ai/chat.json` in your project directory
+- `config/chat.yaml` or `config/chat.json` in your project directory
+- `~/.kota-ai/chat.yaml` or `~/.kota-ai/chat.json` in your home directory

+You can customize colors, borders, layouts, and more.
+See [Chat Configuration Documentation](./kota-ai-docs/chat-configuration.md) for details.

 ## 🔑 Environment Variables